Scarecrow1965/EncodeAIBootcamp/Story-Telling-App-V2/README.md

    cd story-telling-app
    ```

-5. Due to the warnings listed when you installed '{story-telling-app}', we will correct these by:
+5. Due to the warnings listed when you installed '{story-telling-app}', we will correct these by updating each dependency:
   ```bash
   npm update eslint
   npm update rimraf
   npm update glob
   ```

-6. Add another important dependency library:
+6. Add other important libraries:
 ```bash
 npm install ai @ai-sdk/openai
 npm install ai openai